Smale endomorphisms over graph-directed Markov systems: Thermodynamic Formalism for Inverse Limits of --Maps,

-In addition, by Shannon-McMillan-Breiman Theorem (\cite{Man}), $\h_{\mu_\phi}(\mathcal S)$ is equal to $\h_\nu(f)$ since $\mathcal S$ contracts in the second coordinate.
-From above discussion and Corollary~\ref{Lyapunov-GLS}, the dimension of $\mu_\phi$ is then obtained as the one from the statement.
+In addition by the Shannon-McMillan-Breiman Theorem (\cite{Man}), $\h_{\mu_\phi}(\mathcal S)$ is equal to $\h_\nu(f)$ since $\mathcal S$ contracts in the second coordinate.
+Then, from the above discussion and Corollary~\ref{Lyapunov-GLS}, the Hausdorff dimension of $\mu_\phi$ is obtained as in the statement.

 \end{proof}